romeerez/orchid-orm/docs/src/guide/migration-commands.md

   }));
 });
 ```

+If timestamps in your database don't have a time zone, all the above works as well, but will use `timestampNoTZ` and `timestampNoTZSnakeCase` instead.

+### Custom and unknown columns

 If column type is a custom one defined by user, or if it is not supported yet, `db pull` will log a warning and output the column as follows: